 - Restricted stock issued and held as part of an executive’s long term compensation, whether or not vested;

-- Shares acquired upon stock option exercises or vestings of restricted stock that the participant continues to hold; and
+- Shares acquired upon stock option exercises or the vesting of any long-term compensation award that the participant continues to hold; and

 - Shares or share equivalent units underlying deferred fees paid to directors.